LIN 201 Introduction to Language and Linguistics (also ) Fall/Spring

 Methods of syntactic analysis of natural language (primarily English, with brief consideration of other languages).
 Foundations of a theory of generative grammar, covering phrase structure, transformations, and conditions on rules and representations.
 The general principles of syntactic structure that determine the form and interpretation of sentences are a major focus.
 Two 90-minute classes.
 Prerequisite: 201 or instructor's permission.

-LIN 303 Linguistic Semantics Spring
+LIN 303 Linguistic Semantics Not offered this year

 The central issues and leading theories of linguistic semantics for natural languages.
 Analyses of specific linguistic phenomena will be used to illustrate the interaction of syntax and semantics, the relation between language and the world, and the role of linguistic meaning in communication and understanding.
 Prerequisite: 201 or instructor's permission.